-The final Audited Statement of Accounts will be authorised for issue by Alison Ball CPFA, Chief Financial Officer, following approval by the Audit Committee.
+The final Audited Statement of Accounts will be authorised for issue by the Chief Financial Officer, following approval by the Audit Committee.
 Events taking place after Audit Committee approval will not be reflected in the financial statements or notes.
-Where events taking place before Audit Committee approval provide information about conditions existing at 31 March 2022, the figures in the financial statements and notes will be adjusted in all material respects to reflect the impact of this information.
+Where events taking place before Audit Committee approval provide information about conditions existing at 31 March 2023, the figures in the financial statements and notes will be adjusted in all material respects to reflect the impact of this information.